freddi301/frederik-ai-2023/NOTES-B.md

 - increment a hyperparameter and train as before
 - keep incrementing those hyperparameters that reduces the loss the most

+## Attention Head variations

+Aims to choose only element from the input based on its relative positional encoding and feture values This introduces order invariance for variable number of input elements The positional encoding is relative and it represent space and time

+The query is computed with AutoLinearLayer(input_shape=features_count, output_shape=1) The key is computed with AutoLinearLayer(input_shape=realtive_positional_encoding_features_count, output_shape=features_count)
+The value is compued with softmax

 ## Generl architecture